nginx-plus/ngx-keyval/README.md

 curl -D - -H "X-DELETE:1" http://your-keyvalue-store.local/key
 ```

-The Node.js client provides an easy API that ads an in-memory cache layer with an independent TTL.
+The Node.js client provides an easy API.

+Nginx TTL management is efficient and it can handle gigabytes of data efficiently.
+The ngx-keyval store supports a custom content-type so that data can be returned with an applicable `Content-Type` header.